 Renewable Energy Engineering MScStudy level: Postgraduate

-This course is designed for students that are interested in supporting the renewable energy industry, as it continues its rapid growth to tackle the severe issues posed by climate change and to respond to the UN Sustainable Development Goals.
+This course is designed for students who are interested in supporting the renewable energy industry, as it continues its rapid growth to tackle the severe issues posed by climate change and to respond to the UN Sustainable Development Goals.

 Year of entry

 Coventry University (Coventry)

 1 year full-time

 You will have the opportunity to advance your engineering proficiency and develop new skills and knowledge.